 The manuscripts of Limoges, Winchester, Santiago de Compostela and Paris (Notre Dame), show an interesting two parts polyphonic repertoire.
 The scales are strictly diatonic.
 The only alteration used is Bb.
 These compositions were sung and intended for the liturgy.
 Many of these, called organum floridum or melismaticum, consisted of a bass vox principalis, and a higher vox organalis.
 Each note of the vox principalis corresponds to groups of many notes of the vox organalis.
 The extension of the vox principalis in the Magnus Liber organi of Notre Dame is mostly from C3 to D4, rarely up to F4.
-The compositions in the F key start at A2 and jump to C3, never requiring B and Bb in the first octave.
+The compositions in the F key start at A2 and jump to C3, never requiring B2 and Bb2.

 It is possible that the Organistrum as described by Gerbert effectively entered into the performance of these parts.

 3.More than eight keys.

 How should we consider keyboards with more than eight keys?

 - organistrum from Collegiata de Toro (Spain) : the nut + 9 keys ;

 - the one from Santiago de Compostela : the nut + 11 keys.

 I think the most realistic keyboard is that of Toro, which only adds one tone (D) to the octave.